Arc’teryx Cerium Hoody

 StormHood

 The Cerium is made in both hoody and standard, non-hooded jacket versions.
-If you opt for the extra head coverage, you’re getting, in our opinion, the best hood design currently on the market for only $25 more.
-The large StormHood cinches just like many other performance down jackets: with a single, glove-friendly drawcord on the back of the hood.
+If you opt for the extra head coverage, you’re getting, in our opinion, the best hood design currently on the market for only $20 more.
+The large StormHood cinches just like many other performance down jackets: With a single, glove-friendly drawcord on the back of the hood.
 But the difference is that it tightens evenly around your head, uniformly securing around your forehead and around back.
 It’s a relatively simple feature, but one that demonstrates the level of detail and care Arc’teryx takes in designing their products.
 Finally, it’s worth noting that the latest Cerium is listed as having a helmet-compatible hood, but we found it’s still too small to fit over a ski helmet.
 It does work with a lower-profile climbing helmet but causes some tugging at the neck—it’s best on its own or with a beanie or ball cap.

 Arc'teryx Cerium Hoody (cinching hood)